Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 - Sentiment monitoring and automated replying on social sites with the help of AI tools.

-- Buying ads based on large-scale behaviour analysis by AI tools
+- Buying ads based on large-scale behavior analysis by AI tools

 AI-based personalization does have the power to create trust between your brand and the customers.
 A trusting business relationship translates to happier customers, higher conversions, and increased revenues.